 What are the modes of public transport in Baltimore?

 Baltimore city has several modes of public transport including MTA buses, Light Rail and Subway.
 The subway and light rail are not well-connected to the Northern part of the city (around Homewood campus), and commutes over long distances may require multiple connections and long travel times.
 The recently started Charm City Circulator is a free and convenient option for traveling on few routes in Downtown Baltimore.

 The Homewood-JHMI shuttle is a university-run shuttle service between the Homewood campus and the Medical campus in downtown, with intermediate stops at Penn Station and Mt.
 Vernon.
 It is extremely convenient for people who are living near Homewood or Mt.
 Vernon and work at the Schools of Medicine, Public Health or Nursing or at the Johns Hopkins Hospital.

-The complete schedule can be found at here.
+The complete schedule can be found at here

 The collegetown shuttle is a shuttle service that connects different universities and colleges in the Baltimore area.
 It also goes to some popular places such as the Towson Town Center Mall, Towson Place (Sunday only) and the Inner Harbor (Weekends only).
 For a complete schedule, please visit Collegetown website

 The university offers a free door-to-door pickup and drop-off service during evening and night within a 1 mile radius from the Homewood campus.
 The route vans follow a fixed route and cover common places of interest (such as the Rotunda and Superfresh) as well as the bigger apartment complexes.
 These vans run during the evening at fixed times.
 The schedule can be checked here

 For more information: Visit: nextbus.com